Battle of Kallo: Aftermath

-News about the Spanish victory arrived to Antwerp on 22 June early on the morning.
+News about the Spanish victory arrived in Antwerp on 22 June early in the morning.
 Its inhabitants reacted with joy, and many of them walked to Kallo to see the scenario of the victory.
 They returned with relics from the battlefield, including orange garlands that were put as trophies in the city's churches.
 Eight days later, the captured Dutch ships were sailed to Antwerp and moored at the Scheldt dock and the English quay, where a crowd of citizens watched their arrival.
 Many of the vessels had been built at Antwerp before being taken by the Dutch in 1631 at the Slaak during a failed attempt by a Spanish amphibious force led by Count John of Nassau-Siegen, an elder catholic brother of William, to capture Willemstad by surprise.
 A Te Deum was held shortly after at the Cathedral of Our Lady at Antwerp to celebrate the victory.
-The cardinal-infante assisted to it while a crowd of people waited outside.
+The Cardinal-Infante attended while a crowd of people waited outside.

 The defeat at Kallo reduced the size of the States' army under Frederick Henry to 119 foot and 54 horse companies, plus the 27 under Henry of Nassau-Siegen intended to relieve the forces which had landed at Waasland, which were at Lillo.
 To replace the losses, the Prince of Orange ordered 30 infantry companies from various garrisons to be gathered at Gorkum.
-In the south, the French Army had left the siege of Saint-Omer on 12 July, tough it remained in the area and, during August and September, besieged and took the minor towns of Renty and Le Catelet.
+In the south, the French Army had left the siege of Saint-Omer on 12 July, though it remained in the area and, during August and September, besieged and took the minor towns of Renty and Le Catelet.
 While the Dutch remained passive, the Spanish launched a surprise attack over the State's cavalry camp near Wouw on 27 July, but it was rebuffed.
-Since the campaign season was not over, Frederick Henry considered to undertake an operation against the Spanish in the province of Upper Guelders, namely over Gennep or Geldern, as a mean of threatening Venlo and Roermond.
+Since the campaign season was not over, Frederick Henry considered undertaking an operation against the Spanish in the province of Upper Guelders, namely over Gennep or Geldern, as a mean of threatening Venlo and Roermond.
 The States' Army departed Bergen op Zoom on 11 August and moved to 's-Hertogenbosch, where it arrived two days later.
 On 14 July the prince received into the city Marie de' Medici, the exiled queen mother of France.
-He did not accompany her in her visit to Amsterdam, but remained at 's-Hertogenbosch to reorganize the army.
+He did not accompany her on her visit to Amsterdam but remained at 's-Hertogenbosch to reorganize the army.
 On 14 August, the States' troops took the way to Grave.
-In the meantime, Count Henry Casimir advanced over Geldern from Rheinberg ahead 50 foot and 9 cavalry companies and invested the town.
+In the meantime, Count Henry Casimir advanced over Geldern from Rheinberg ahead 50 foot and 9 cavalry companies and invested in the town.
 Having crossed the Meuse at Grave on 17 August, Frederick Henry and his army joined the siege on the night of 21 to 22 August.